rocky-linux/documentation/docs/gemstones/view_kernel_conf.md

 zgrep <keyword> /proc/config.gz
 ```

-For any distribution, if your running kernel has set both `CONFIG_IKCONFIG` and `CONFIG_IKCONFIG_PROC`
+For any distribution, if your running kernel has set both `CONFIG_IKCONFIG` and `CONFIG_IKCONFIG_PROC` and if
-and if

 ```bash
 ls -lh /sys/module/configs
 ```

-exists and is executable (searchable in the case of a dir)
-then you can create `/proc/config.gz` with this command if it is not present:
+exists and is executable (searchable in the case of a dir) then you can create `/proc/config.gz` with this command if it is not present:

 ```bash
 modprobe configs
 ```

-!!!
-Enabled Repos:
+!!! note "Enabled Repos"

     This document does not currently cover kernel packages that might have come from non-default repos such as:

     appstream-debug, appstream-source, baseos-debug, baseos-source, or devel

 The `kernel-devel` packages install the config file used to compile each installed standard kernel package as an ASCII file in the following location: